nikitavoloboev/data/drugs/research-chemicals.md

 - [Ban RC in Netherlands, what substances you are going to stock up?
 (2019)](https://www.reddit.com/r/researchchemicals/comments/bhxh6o/ban_rc_in_netherlands_what_substances_you_are/)
 - [What is your favorite RC and why?
 (2019)](https://www.reddit.com/r/researchchemicals/comments/cf4431/what_is_your_favorite_rc_and_why/)
 - [RareChems](https://rarechems.com/) - European-based supplier of research chemicals.
-- [Lysergi](https://lysergi.com/) - Canadian research chemicals vendor.
+- [Chemical Collective](https://chemical-collective.com/) - US-based supplier of research chemicals.
 - [RC FAQ & Resources](https://www.reddit.com/r/researchchemicals/comments/dchpr0/faq_resources/)
 - [What is your favorite RC and why?
 (2019)](https://www.reddit.com/r/researchchemicals/comments/ec7qwt/what_is_your_favorite_rc_and_why/)